 It will be interesting to see if Patty and Barry enter into a similar relationship that they did in the New 52.
 The two clearly have similar personalities.
 In fact, Patty seems to be more in line with Barry’s quirkiness than even Felicity Smoak.
 She also has a great motivation for wanting to join Joe West’s Metahuman task force.
 Not only was it a great callback to the Mardon’s (Let’s not forget that Weather Wizard is still out there!), but it also quickly removed her from the list of people who are there just “for the hell of it.”
 She wasn’t just written into the show to be another love interest for Barry.
 She has a genuine motivation for wanting to take on dangerous rogues.

-All in all, I thought it was one of the best episodes of the entire series.
+All in all, I thought it was one of the best episodes of The Flash.
 There was action, suspense, and our first good look at Zoom.
 A few weeks ago, I wrote about how Tony Todd would be perfect as the voice for this super villain.
 Oh yeah, totally called it!
 (I know the rest of the internet said it would be awesome too, but just let me have this folks…just this once!)

 Moving forward from here, there are a few things that we need to see.
 First off, we need more of Jay Garrick.
 This is still Barry Allen’s show, but there’s no reason to show Jay onto the back burner so soon, especially if the muiltiverse is going to be a thing throughout the season.